Guide: The Sangre de Cristo Range Traverse

 We would suggest bringing a water-resistant bivvy, a simple and flexible waterproof shelter (tarp) that can be set up in variable terrain, and a sleeping bag with a limit rating of at least 32F.

 Unless conditions are perfect, we do not suggest bivvying above treeline, especially if you’re not completely familiar with the area.
 Do not expect five star camping on the ridgeline.
 We use the term, “bivvy” strategically, as often you’ll be sleeping on top of essentially: talus on a small area of ridge that’s only long, wide, and flat enough for one person to lie down.
-Below treeline, options get a little more realistic for a more normal camping experience, but oftentimes are dry.
+Wind storms that can rip a tarp to shreds are a threat.

 Water Treatment Options